 "They formed a nicely organized, beautiful layer," says Wang.

 Next, the team would like to create thin peptide layers using different support surfaces and a different mix of peptide shapes, to learn how to control the design of the thin films precisely.

 "We found an interesting pathway to conduct different types of chemical reactions between complex molecules and substrates that will potentially enable us to prepare materials that cannot be made by standard methods," said Laskin.

 "We hope to conduct lots of chemistry on the thin films," said Laskin -- chemistry that will let them spring forward into understanding biology and developing new materials.

-Acknowledgments: This work was supported by PNNL discretionary funding, know as Laboratory Directed Research and Development Program, and DOE's Office of Basic Energy Sciences, Chemical Sciences Division, part of the Office of Science.
-This research was featured in August 21, 2008, online news, Analytical Chemistry.
+This work was supported by PNNL discretionary funding and DOE’s Office of Basic Energy Sciences, part of the Office of Science.

 Tags: Energy, Fundamental Science, EMSL, Chemistry, Biology